ICF supports multiple connector types, based on the implementation of the

 connector interface, and the

 configuration interface.
 These two interfaces determine whether the connector can be pooled, and whether its configuration is stateful.
 Before you begin developing your connector, decide on the connector type, based on the system to which you are connecting.
-For an overview of how the ICF framework manages each connector type, see "How the ICF Framework Manages Connector Instances".
+For an overview of how the ICF framework manages each connector type, refer to Connector instance management.

 This section outlines the different connector types.